Open-system dynamics in local Lindbladians with chaotic spectra: Decoherence of initial states

-The initial state independence in the early time dynamics of the purity shown in Fig.~\ref{fig:RL-10-purity}(a) is a result of universality in the spectral overlaps of generic initial states with the Lindblad eigenoperators.
-Using Eq.~\eqref{eq:dyn}, the explicit expression of the time evolution of the purity can be obtained as \eq{ P(t) = \sum_{j,k} e^{(\lambda_j^*+\lambda_k)t} \ \frac{\sbra \rho_0|l_j\sket \sbra r_j|r_k\sket\sbra l_k|\rho_0\sket}{ \sbra r_j|l_j\sket \sbra l_k | r_k \sket } .} The dependence on the initial state $\rho_0$ is primarily controlled by its overlap $\sbra l_k|\rho_0\sket$ with the left eigenoperators.
-In Fig.~\ref{fig:RL-10-vlRho-disc}(a-c), we show the spectral overlaps as a function of the real part of their eigenvalues for different ensembles of initially pure and mixed states defined in Eq.~\eqref{eq:init_purity}.
-Specifically, we plot the coarse-grained overlaps defined by \eq{ \overline{[|\sbra l |\rho_0\sket|^2]_{\Delta}}(x_0) : = \sum_{a=1}^{N_r} \ \sum_{j:|\text{Re}(\lambda_j)-x_0|\le \Delta/2 }\frac{|\sbra l_j|\rho_0^{(a)}\sket |^2}{N_r n_\Delta},} where the first averaging is done over a coarse-graining window of size $\Delta$, which in total contains $n_\Delta$ eigenmodes, and followed by averaging over $N_r$ randomly chosen initial states from the given ensemble.
+In Fig.~\ref{fig:RL-10-vlRho-disc}(a-c), we show the spectral overlaps (\ref{eq:vlrho-avg}) as a function of the real part of their eigenvalues for different ensembles of initially pure and mixed states defined in Eq.~\eqref{eq:init_purity}.
 These values of spectral overlaps averaged over the initial states in the given ensemble are approximately constant in the bulk of the spectrum.
 Moreover, the fluctuations across the different states within this ensemble of random states remain small, as witnessed by the relatively small error bars.
 This corroborates our earlier expectation that a generic initial state $\rho_0$, being a non-local operator, will overlap with bulk eigenmodes of the spectrum, which themselves are non-local operators as shown in section~\ref{sec:eigenvecs}.
 The high IPR of bulk eigenmodes over non-local operators means that a typical high-weight operator is effectively a random vector in the Lindbladian eigenbasis, leading to the observed uniform coarse-grained spectral overlaps.
+The contribution of the overlaps to the purity of the state defined in Eq.~\eqref{eq:purity-full-expr} is additionally modified by the overlap of left and right eigenoperators $1/\sbra r_j|l_j\sket$.
+In the appendix (see Fig.~\ref{fig:app-vlrho-alpha}), we show that the modified overlaps are still independent of the initial state.
 This uniform nature of spectral overlaps results in the initial state-independent early time dynamics of the purity observed in Fig.~\ref{fig:RL-10-purity}.